A Retrieved Reformation

 "A Retrieved Reformation" is a short story by American author O. Henry first published in The Cosmopolitan Magazine, April 1903.
 The original title was "A Retrieved Reform".
 It was illustrated by A.I.
 Keller.

 History

 The story describes the events which lead up to the reformation of an ex-convict.
 In 1910, dramatist Paul Armstrong adapted the story into a highly successful Broadway play under the title Alias Jimmy Valentine which ran 155 performances at Wallack's Theatre in New York.

-The play was subsequently adapted for several film versions:
+The play was subsequently adapted for many film versions: